tillns/CIL_project/README.md

 ### DCGAN

-A large DCGAN for star the generation of galaxy images.
+A large DCGAN for the generation of galaxy images.
 The model can be trained with

     python dcgan_train.py --data_directory=/path/to/dataset